 Tips for Buying a Used Van

 When you find a used van you’re seriously interested in – if it’s a big investment (and you lack mechanical knowledge), I highly recommend having a mechanic inspect the van before you sign the dotted line.
+You can also get a CARFAX report on the vehicle which will tell you of any accidents the van has been in, confirm odometer mileage, previous owners, and other information.
+This is a great resource for peace of mind before buying a used van.

 Also, make sure you do your homework.
 Speak to the owner or dealership thoroughly about everything and ask all your questions.
 If you’ve never owned or shopped for a van before, bring someone knowledgeable with you to look at the van, and get a solid rundown of how everything is set up and works before taking the leap.